 10. Coloured Kitsa) All Teams will be uniformed in appropriate kit colours so it doesn't clash with the white ball, all members must wear near enough Matching Uniforms as this year we will be a lot more relaxed as a league but we appreciate our Cricket Clubs to do their best.

-c) NO WHITE SKINS CLOTHING OR WHITE TOPS TO BE WORN UNDER SHIRTS, AS LONG AS IT'S NOT VISIBLE ON BOWLERS ARMS (WILL BE UMPIRES & BATSMAN DESCRETION ON THE DAY).
+b) NO WHITE SKINS CLOTHING OR WHITE TOPS TO BE WORN UNDER SHIRTS, AS LONG AS IT'S NOT VISIBLE ON BOWLERS ARMS (WILL BE UMPIRES & BATSMAN DESCRETION ON THE DAY).

 11. Free Hit after a Crease Foot Fault will be a No Balla) If a bowler makes a crease foot fault, a 'No ball' by the Umpire will be called and will signal a free hit.

 Front foot No Ball on your left picture.

 Back foot fault No ball on your right picture.